priyankaahire/chat-application/client-side/README.md

 ## Start
 Run `npm start` Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Run client using following cammnd
+## Run client using following command
 Install dependencies and gulp file for build project.

 1. cd client-side